meetesh06/quickjs/README.md

-# ⚡️ QuickJS - A mighty JavaScript engine
+# ⚡️ QuickJS + Iridium - A mighty JavaScript engine

+This fork adds support for the Iridium optimizing frontend into quickjs.

 ## Overview